 In Christian Theology, we also refer to God as ineffable — that is, indescribable, beyond words, inexpressible, unutterable, unspeakable.
 But God chose to disclose the Divine Self in the person of Jesus Christ.

-In Christ, the Supreme Ultimate can be known, not exhaustively but relationally, through the power of God’s Spirit.
-We now know that the Supreme Ultimate is God — the Creator of the Yin-Yang universe.
+In my experience of Christ, the Supreme Ultimate can be known, not exhaustively but relationally, through the power of God’s Spirit.
+I now have an existential knowledge that the Supreme Ultimate is God — the Creator of the Yin-Yang cosmos.

 The practice of T’ai Chi is a sincere Taoist effort to seek harmony with the Supreme Ultimate.
-In Christ, the Supreme Ultimate mercifully and graciously chose to respond to the serious T’ai Chi practitioners’ search for harmony.
-I’m having this inner realization that, through the Great Tao, the Supreme Ultimate intervened in human history and became peace, wellness, welfare, harmony to us.
+In my walk with Christ, the Supreme Ultimate mercifully and graciously chose to respond to this serious T’ai Chi practitioners’ search for harmony.
+I’m having this inner realization that, through the Great Tao, the Supreme Ultimate intervened in human history and became peace, wellness, welfare, harmony for all.

-My T’ai Chi exercise and discipline bring holistic healing in my relationship with God, with others, with myself, and with nature.
+My T’ai Chi exercise and discipline bring holistic healing in my relationship with the Creator, with others, with myself, and with nature.

-- When I allow the Holy Spirit to fill me with the Divine Presence and Power, I experience harmony with God.
+- When I allow the Holy Spirit to fill me with the Divine Presence and Power, I experience harmony with the Creator.

-- When my heart and mind go beyond my selfish desires, God fills my being with the desire to help meet the needs of other people, locally and globally; that harmonizes me with others!
+- When my heart and mind go beyond my selfish desires, the Creator fills my being with the desire to help meet the needs of other people, locally and globally; that harmonizes me with others!

-- When I let go of my attachments to people and things, I let go of my own idolatries; then I experience how to be an empty vessel to be refilled with God’s desire for my being!
+- When I let go of my attachments to people and things, I let go of my own idolatries; then I experience how to be an empty vessel to be refilled with the Creator’s desire for my being!

-- When I allow God to fill me with the Divine Breath of Life, I experience the reality that I share life with other living creatures; that harmonizes me with nature!
+- When I allow the Creator to fill me with the Divine Breath of Life, I experience the reality that I share life with other living creatures; that harmonizes me with nature!

 I practice T’ai Chi every day to be in harmony with the Supreme Ultimate, to express my love and obedience to the Great Tao, and to allow God’s Holy Chi to energize me.